opencog/atomspace/README.md

 Some primitive, basic infrastructure has been built.
-Huge remaining work items are using neural nets to perform the tensor-like factorization of sheaves, and to redesign the rule-engine to use sheaf-type theorem proving techniques.
+Huge remaining work items are using neural nets to perform the tensor-like factorization of sheaves, and to redesign the rule engine to use sheaf-type theorem proving techniques.